Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 Multiple pointer Devices may feed input into a single UI input module.
 Also, in the case of [Touchscreen](../api/UnityEngine.InputSystem.Touchscreen.html), a single Device can have the ability to have multiple concurrent pointers (each finger contact is one pointer).

+>[!IMPORTANT]
->IMPORTANT: Because multiple pointer Devices can feed into the same set of Actions, it is important to set the [action type](./Actions.md#action-types) to [PassThrough](../api/UnityEngine.InputSystem.InputActionType.html#UnityEngine_InputSystem_InputActionType_PassThrough).
+>Because multiple pointer Devices can feed into the same set of Actions, it is important to set the [action type](./Actions.md#action-types) to [PassThrough](../api/UnityEngine.InputSystem.InputActionType.html#UnityEngine_InputSystem_InputActionType_PassThrough).
 This ensures that no filtering is applied to input on these actions and that instead every input is relayed as is.

 From the perspective of [InputSystemUIInputModule](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html), each [InputDevice](../api/UnityEngine.InputSystem.InputDevice.html) that has one or more controls bound to one of the pointer-type actions is considered a unique pointer.
 Also, for each [Touchscreen](../api/UnityEngine.InputSystem.Touchscreen.html) devices, each separate [TouchControl](../api/UnityEngine.InputSystem.Controls.TouchControl.html) that has one or more of its controls bound to the those actions is considered its own unique pointer as well.
 Each pointer receives a unique [pointerId](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.EventSystems.PointerEventData.html#UnityEngine_EventSystems_PointerEventData_pointerId) which generally corresponds to the [deviceId](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_deviceId) of the pointer.
 However, for touch, this will be a combination of [deviceId](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_deviceId) and [touchId](../api/UnityEngine.InputSystem.Controls.TouchControl.html#UnityEngine_InputSystem_Controls_TouchControl_touchId).
 Use [ExtendedPointerEventData.touchId](../api/UnityEngine.InputSystem.UI.ExtendedPointerEventData.html#UnityEngine_InputSystem_UI_ExtendedPointerEventData_touchId) to find the ID for a touch event.